Andrea Pacheco

 Executive Director

-Andrea is Puerto Rican and a military brat, first developing her mediation skills informally on cross-cultural mining sites abroad.
-Navigating diverse perspectives and experiences has taught her adaptability and cultural sensitivity.
-Later, formal training added structure to her approach, blending high-stakes, real-world insight with a grounded, creative style.
-Since joining Six Rivers in 2014, her dedication to fostering harmony and understanding in her community has been evident; she took the helm as Executive Director in 2021.
+Andrea is Puerto Rican and a military brat, and her path to mediation began informally on cross-cultural mining sites abroad.
+Navigating diverse perspectives and experiences helped shape her adaptability and cultural sensitivity.
+Formal training later added structure to her approach, including advanced training in Restorative Justice, Family Mediation, Agricultural Mediation, and Conflict Dynamics Coaching.

 When she’s not working, she’s usually outside — preferably near water or somewhere the wind has an opinion.
 She’s learned that the best ideas rarely come from sitting still.